 Our Main Campus is an energetic community of students, faculty, and local culture.
 And the opportunities don't stop there.

 For Temple students, all of Philadelphia is a place to learn and branch out.

 Recreational Sports activities have traditionally been among the most popular of the non-academic pursuits of college students.

 College life is more exciting and fulfilling when classroom learning is supplemented by a varied and productive array of leisure endeavors.

 The primary goal of the Department of Campus Recreation is to provide the university community with quality-oriented leisure time opportunities in a safe environment.

 These sport-related activities may take many forms, such as intramurals, sport clubs, informal recreation, special events, aquatics, group fitness, adapted recreation or student staff development.

 You will never be bored at Temple.
 On a daily basis, you can choose from an eclectic array of cultural, athletic and social activities, such as student-run clubs, community-service projects, athletic events and musical performances.

 These activities aren't simply time fillers.
 They're also opportunities to meet fellow students and expand your personal and professional networks.

-Temple University is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, Pennsylvania 19104 (267-284-5000).
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.